cold-snap/mirobotlib/README.md

 A C++ library for mirobot (https://www.wlkata.com/).

-Targer platform is RasberryPi 4 AARCH64.
+Target platform is RasberryPi 4 AARCH64.